orion-research/coach/INSTALLATION.md

 ## Running COACH

 To start running the services, move to the directory where you installed the source code from GitHub.
-Then run the bash script as follows:
+Then run the following command:

-$ ./launch_development.sh <neo4j user name> <neo4j password> <session secret key, which is any random string>
+$ python launch-development.py <neo4j user name> <neo4j password> <random string> &

-This should start a number of python3 processes, one for each service.
-To later stop all those processes (assuming you have not started any other python3 processes that you want to keep), type:
+To later stop, type:

 $ pkill python3

 # Production server
-The same instructions as for development server applies
+To be defined.